020 7405 4600

-It is central to our values that our teams reflect the diverse community around us and that everyone at Sharpe Pritchard can be themselves and bring their authentic selves to work.
+It is central to our values that our team reflects the diverse community around us and that everyone at Sharpe Pritchard can be themselves and bring their authentic selves to work.
 We know that ensuring diversity and inclusion is not just the right thing to do, it yields a wider range of skills, broader experience and perspectives which in turn leads to more innovation, problem solving, strategic development and higher engagement.

-We are proud that the firm has a long history of gender equality at every level in the firm and that we buck the trend within professional services in having achieved gender balance in partnership for a number of years but we want to do even better.
-Achieving true equality, diversity and inclusion is a core aim at Sharpe Pritchard and we very much welcome applications from all sections of our diverse community, irrespective of race or racial group, sex, sexual orientation, sexual identity, religion or belief, age or disability.
+We are proud that the firm has a long history of gender equality at every level in the firm and that we buck the trend within professional services in having achieved gender balance in partnership for a number of years – but we want to do even better.
+Achieving true equity, diversity and inclusion is a core aim at Sharpe Pritchard and we very much welcome applications from all sections of our diverse community, irrespective of race or racial group, sex, sexual orientation, sexual identity, religion or belief, age or disability.

 Disability Support

 We are a Disability Confident employer, which means that we will make reasonable adjustments to help you perform at your best.
-Please click here to find out more about the types of adjustments we offer to the application and interview process.
+Please click here to find out more about the types of adjustments we can offer throughout the application and interview process.
 If you would like to discuss what we can do differently, please email recruitment@sharpepritchard.co.uk

 We regularly review our workplace and offices to remove physical barriers and provide accessibility to applicants of all abilities.
 Please click here to find out more about the measures we have put in place to support accessibility.